 Expecting a child is a big change, full of joy and hope.
 As a future parent, making sure your baby is healthy is key.
 Prenatal screening tests and other checks are vital.
 They help spot risks early and ensure your baby gets a great start.
+Crucial Pregnancy Tests to Check Baby Health are very important.
+They help keep an eye on your baby’s growth and health.

-Understanding the Importance of Prenatal Testing
+Importance of Prenatal Testing

 Tests like non-invasive prenatal testing and genetic screening give insights into the baby’s health.
 This helps doctors plan the best care for the baby.